trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > With built-in variable `$request_uri` we can effectively avoid doing any capturing or matching at all.
+  > With built-in `$request_uri` we can effectively avoid doing any capturing or matching at all.
 By default, the regex is costly and will slow down the performance.

   > This rule is addressing passing the URL unchanged to a new host, sure return is more efficient just passing through the existing URI.